-m) Subjects raised in PALS contacts
+o) Subjects raised in PALS contacts

-Graph 14m shows the frequency of PALS concerns by subject.
-This clearly illustrates that the main subject raised with PALS relates to communications.
-The number of issues raised relating to this subject has significantly increased by 601 on the previous year.
+Graph 14o clearly illustrates that the main subject raised with PALS relates to communications.
+The number of issues raised relating to this subject has significantly decreased by 333 on the previous year, likely due to the resolution of issues relating to difficulties with patients trying to contact the clinical administration units.
 This is followed by problems relating to Trust administration and clinical treatment.

 Taking into consideration that one of the functions of PALS is to act as an information point, it is probably unsurprising that communication features highly.
 However, it is helpful to look at this in more detail.
-A breakdown of contacts about communication is shown in graph 14n.
+A breakdown of contacts about communication is shown in graph 14p.

-n) Contacts relating to communication
+p) Contacts relating to communication